One warm summer evening, after long meditation, a young monk said dreamingly:

 — This wish is easy to make happen, – answered the wise tea master Lao Cha. – Drink some Bai Hao Yin Zhen – Silver Needle White Tea.

 The first white teas were produced in Fuding, Fujian province.
-With Silver Needle being the first loose leaf white tea, produced in the early 1800s.
+Silver Needle was the first loose leaf white tea produced in the early 1800s.

 185℉ / 85℃

 8g per 500ml 5-7min